-The Northern Rubber Boa, Western Yellow-bellied Racer, Sharp-Tailed Snake, California King Snake, Striped Whipsnake, California Striped Racer and Pacific Gopher Snake do not carry venom and are considered harmless to humans.
+The Northern Rubber Boa, Western Yellow-bellied Racer, Sharp-Tailed Snake, California King Snake (pictured above), Striped Whipsnake, California Striped Racer and Pacific Gopher Snake do not carry venom and are considered harmless to humans.
 Garter snakes such as the Oregon Garter Snake, Sierra Garter Snake, Terrestrial Garter Snakes including the Mountain and Coast Garter Snakes, Northwestern Garter Snake, Valley and California Red-sided Garter snakes all have venom in their saliva.
 Though this is not dangerous to humans, it does not usher a pleasant reaction.
 Many of these snakes may look scary though, and some of them are often confusing to identify.
 Gopher snakes can often be mistaken for venomous rattlesnakes for example.

 The Northwestern Ring-necked, Coral-bellied ring-necked and pacific ring-necked snakes are all harmless to humans but have mild venom which helps to debilitate small prey.
 The Desert Night Snake and California Night Snake are also mildly venomous but not harmful to humans.